Sunday of week 25 of Ordinary Time

 At all hours

-When we see the following parable as related to the above its meaning becomes very clear.
+When we see the following parable as related to the above, its meaning becomes very clear.
 The parable describes a vineyard owner going out several times during a day to get workers for his vineyard.
 He makes an agreement with each one of them for a wage of one denarius.
 This was the normal daily wage for a worker in Jesus’ time.
-The vineyard owner went out at 6 o’clock in the morning and again at 9, at noon and at 3 and 5 o’clock in the afternoon.
+The vineyard owner went out at 6 o’clock in the morning and again at 9, at noon and again at 3 and 5 o’clock in the afternoon.
 It was normal for workers to gather at a crossroads or a market place waiting to be hired.
-Each time the vineyard owner assures the workers he will give them a “just wage”.
+Each time the vineyard owner assures the workers he will give them a ‘just wage’:

-With just one hour of worktime left, the owner went out once more.
-He sees men waiting there and asks them, “Why have you been standing here idle all day?”
-“Because no one hired us” is their answer.
 They were idle, not because of laziness but because no one wanted to employ them.
-The parable in general seems to put a value on work and on the right to work.
+The parable in general seems to put a value on work and on a right to work.
 It says something about the curse of chronic unemployment bedevilling so many societies today.

 Complaints

 There is an important lesson here about God’s justice.
-When seen from our often mathematical and narrow-minded viewpoint it often looks like injustice.
+When seen from our often mathematical and narrow-minded viewpoint, it often looks like injustice.
 We tend to think that if a person can do more, he is a better person and should have a greater reward.
 Why, for instance, is there such a disparity between the income of a doctor, a lawyer, a teacher, and a bus driver?
-Which of these, in fact, really does more?
+Which of these, in fact, does more?
 Is this really just?
 Should a salary be based on what a person does or on what a person needs for a decent standard of living?

 God’s justice